 A narrow New Zealand bridge

-Arthur’s Pass
+Christchurch to Greymouth: Arthur’s Pass

 Driving from Christchurch to Greymouth: Arthur’s Pass National Park

-View from the top
+Forest view from the top of New Zealand

-Arthur’s Pass National Park offers great mountain landscape and nice walking tracks of which we tried the Devil’s Punchbowl Falls hike.
-It’s a short hike, about an hour uphill from the village through a mountain beech forest.
+Devil’s Punchbowl is a very short hike, about an hour uphill from the village through a mountain beech forest.

 Devil’s Punchbowl Falls, Arthur’s Pass

 The Punchbowl waterfall is 131 m high.
-You can see the top of it in the photo, captured from the main road.
-Some photos on the Devil’s Punchbowl Falls track:
+You can see the top of it in my photo captured from the main road.

 New Zealand mountain nature

-One of the village cottages
+One of the original tunneller’s cottages in Arthur’s Pass Village

-Arthur’s Pass kiwi zone
+Arthur’s Pass, a kiwi zone

-Kea Birds attacking Kea Campervan
+Kea Birds on our Kea Campervan

-Kea eating rubber
+Kea eating rubber from our campervan

-In a minute two or three Keas were there, eagerly pecking rubber parts from our vehicle roof and around windscreens.
-So it became a very short stop.
-There was no way getting rid of them other than driving away with speed.
-After some driving we stopped and checked if the Keas were still on the roof and they had gone.
+In a few minutes they would have destroyed our campervan so we had to leave.
+They stayed on the roof and was no way getting rid of them other than driving away with speed.
+After some driving we stopped and checked if they were still there, but they had gone.

-Driving from Arthur’s Pass to Greymouth
+Road from Arthur’s Pass to Greymouth

 Arthur’s Pass to Greymouth